lvl100abra/transparentBikeWheel/README.md

 # Transparent Bike Wheel

+Designed as a replacement for 26" cruiser bike front wheels.

 ## Components

 - All 3D prints made with PETG @ 100% infill
 - Axle w/ 6000 bearing
+   - Replace the cheap if buying a cheap axle.
+They will get shot within a few days of use.
 - 12v 2.7mm RGB strip
 - SEEED esp32c3
    - Running WLED